 After applying these transformation steps to all rules in the program, we obtain a program without sections and λ -abstractions where all local declarations contain only free variables.
-Note that partial applications are not eliminated since they can be treated as shown in Section D.5.
+Note that partial applications are not eliminated since they can be treated as shown in Section D.4.

-The final program might not be a valid Curry program due to the transformation of where declarations into let declarations.
-In order to obtain a valid Curry program, we can perform the following final transformations:
+The final program might not be a valid Curry program due to the transformation of conditional rules.
+In order to obtain a valid Curry program, we can perform the following final transformation:

-'''

-Transform l = \text{let } decls \text{ in } (c|r) into l \mid c = r \text{ where } decls and l = \text{let } decls \text{ in } r into l = r \text{ where } decls
+Transform $l = let \ decls \ in \ (c|r)$ into $l \mid c = r \ where \ decls$

-'''